San Jacinto Monument: Description

+The San Jacinto monument is an eight-sided tapering spire, square in cross-section with chamfered corners.
+At the point where the shaft rises from the base, it is 48 ft square (2304 sqft).
+The shaft narrows to 30 ft square (900 sqft) at the observation deck.
+At the top of the monument is a 220-ton, 34 ft high star, representing the Lone Star of Texas.
+A 1750 by 200 ft reflecting pool shows the entire shaft.

-The San Jacinto monument is an octagonal column.
-It was built by W.S.
+The monument was built by W.S.
 Bellows Construction and primarily constructed of reinforced concrete.
 Its exterior is faced with Texas limestone from a quarry near the Texas State Capitol.
 It stands 567.31 ft tall and is the tallest monument column in the world.
 It is 9.6 ft taller than the next tallest, the Juche Tower in North Korea.